ElryWeeb/Controld-Updater/README.md

 Automatically update your (WLAN) IP from your Android via API.

 <a name="req">Usage Requirements: </a>
-- Dynamic DNS with Update URL.
+- Dynamic DNS with a Update URL. (ex. https://www.cloudns.net/)
 - Android Phone with Android 11 or newer
 - The APK File